 If you have had your licence disqualified by a court or suspended in the last five years you are not eligible to apply for a special hardship licence

 If you are granted your special hardship application your licence suspension ends from that date but you can only drive in accordance with the conditions in the special hardship order.
 Generally the licence conditions will specify you may drive for work purposes or certain defined occasion’s e.g. taking someone to hospital on a regular basis to receive treatment.

 Any application for a special hardship licence will require detailed affidavits from yourself and in some cases your employer.
 We are happy to discuss, free of charge, whether you can apply for a special hardship licence and what activities the court may allow you to drive for.
-If your licence is important you should not apply to the courts without a lawyers assistance.
+If your licence is important you should not apply to the courts without an experienced traffic lawyers assistance.

 If you need more information visit our special hardship licence page.